mierenhoop/advent-of-beans/README.md

 * User profile page
 * Github integration
 * Cached remote resources to support private networks
-* All-in-one binary with control of the database via the command line
 * No javascript

 Todo list: